For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

 Having been introduced to the world of the computer as an MRO, I quickly took to it at home for my musical and other activities.
 In particular I was interested in the possibilities of recording using a sequencer, if only for my own satisfaction (however hideous it may have sounded, it still seemed to me to be preferable to fumbling through my scores on a piano).
 My first computer was an Oric Atmos (no, most people haven’t heard of it either, but it was a direct competitor — superior in my view — to the Sinclair ZX Spectrum), which didn’t really allow much in the way of recording except for making some interesting bleeping noises (of which I still have samples).

-Next came a Commodore 64 and, as I sit writing this on a Macintosh with 16 GB of memory and a 2 TB internal hard drive, I am utterly astounded at the amount I was able to do with just 64k of memory (a 250,000th of what I have now), using Steinberg’s Pro-16 sequencer, as we used to call them before they became DAWs (digital audio workstations).
+Next came a Commodore 64 and, as I sit writing this on a Macintosh with 32 GB of memory and terabytes of hard drive space, I am utterly astounded at the amount I was able to do with just 64k of memory (a 500,000th of what I have now), using Steinberg’s Pro-16 sequencer, as we used to call them before they became DAWs (digital audio workstations).
 This really gave me the bug, and I soon progressed to an Atari ST — the first (and as far as I know only) computer with MIDI ports built in.
-I did a fair amount of recording using Hybrid Arts’ SMPTETrack sequencer but at this stage all the sounds were entirely synthesized, using external hardware synthesizers (and cheap ones at that.
+I did a fair amount of recording using Hybrid Arts’ SMPTETrack sequencer but at this stage all the sounds were entirely synthesized, using external hardware synthesizers — and cheap ones at that.
 (I believe that, to this day, SMPTETrack on the Atari ST is still regarded as the sequencer with the most rock-solid timing.)

 I also got the programming bug and with my friend Laurence Glazier I created a program (as we used to call them before they became applications or apps) called Fractal Music.